oat-sa/taohub-articles/forge/Functionality-access-control.md

 Once installed, it’s start in tao/include/class.AccessControlFC.php called by the bootstrap checking your access to the uri targeted.
 Extension, module and action is checked.

 The control is made by the helper tao/helpers/funcacl/class.funcACL.php :: hasAccess method.
-It retrieves the roles of the current user and add, even if not logged in, a base access controle role (CLASS_ROLE_BASEACCESS) giving the access for logging and basic access like that.
-This is valid for all 3 kind of loggin
+It retrieves the roles of the current user and add, even if not logged in, a base access control role (CLASS_ROLE_BASEACCESS) giving the access for logging and basic access like that.
+This is valid for all 3 kind of login

 ![](http://forge.taotesting.com/attachments/1669/taofuncacl.png)